 Unfortunately, this solution is also not perfect.

-ReductStore is an open source time series database for keeping a history of blobs.
+ReductStore is a time series database for keeping a history of unstructured data.
 It is designed to solve the problem of data reduction and availability for AI/ML applications, where we have data of various sizes and formats continuously coming from data sources.

 As you can see, the structure of our application is similar to when using an S3-like storage system, but it works differently.
 Instead of storing blobs individually, it preallocates blocks of fixed size and writes multiple blobs to each block.
 This is a more efficient way to write and store data, especially when dealing with small blobs.
 This approach has the following advantages: